1987 Philippine House of Representatives elections

 Elections for the House of Representatives in the Philippines were held on May 11, 1987.
 This was the first legislative election since 1984, the first House of Representatives elections since 1969, and the first election since the People Power Revolution that overthrew president Ferdinand Marcos and brought Corazon Aquino to power after alleged election fraud by the former during the 1986 presidential election against the latter.

 Although no party surpassed 20% of the popular vote, candidates that ran under two or more parties won a quarter of the seats, followed by PDP–Laban and Lakas ng Bansa of subsequent speaker Ramon Mitra, Jr. that would later be the Laban ng Demokratikong Pilipino after some of the members of PDP–Laban defected.
 The Ferdinand Marcos loyalists either ran under the Kilusang Bagong Lipunan, as independents, or found their way into the pro-Corazon Aquino parties.
 The pro-Aquino parties won majority of the seats in the House of Representatives.

 Under the provisions of the Constitution, the 8th Congress spanned for an unprecedented five years, from June 30, 1987 until June 30, 1992.

+Electoral system

+The House of Representatives shall have not more than 250 members, unless otherwise fixed by law, of which 20% shall be elected via the party-list system, while the rest are elected via congressional districts.
+In lieu of an enabling law in regards to the party-list system, sectoral representatives shall continued to be appointed by the president just like previously in the Batasang Pambansa for the first three congresses from the enactment of the constitution, which includes this congress.

+In this election, there are 200 seats voted via first-past-the-post in single-member districts.
+Each province, and a city with a population of 250,000, is guaranteed a seat, with more populous provinces and cities divided into two or more districts.

+Congress has the power of redistricting three years after each census.

+Redistricting

+This election is the first under the 1987 constitution.
+The districts were based on the ordinance to the constitution.
+Unlike in the Regular Batasang Pambansa where each province and some cities elected members of parliament at-large in multi-member districts for more populous provinces and cities, the 1987 constitution reintroduced the single-member districts for more populous provinces and cities.

+These include the changes in the number of seats per province and city, as compared with the Regular Batasang Pambansa, with each at-large district having one seat unless specified: